 A naive physical interpretation of the above result is as follows.
 When the amplitude $\alpha_0$ is small, the prefactor of the interference terms becomes $\langle -\alpha_0|\alpha_0\rangle = \exp(-2|\alpha_0|^2) \approx 1$.
 Furthermore, due to the resonance condition, the rotating-wave approximation is also valid, yielding $\mathcal{A}(\alpha_1,\alpha_2) \approx -\mu \omega \gamma \alpha_1 t$ and $|\psi_{\pm}^{\mathrm{cls}}\rangle \approx |\psi_{\pm}^{\mathrm{itf}}\rangle$.
 As a result, the electron state $\hat{\rho}_{2,\mathrm{I}}$ becomes a pure state, expressed as $|\psi_+^{\mathrm{cls}}\rangle + |\psi_-^{\mathrm{cls}}\rangle$.
 This demonstrates that the cat-state light realizes a quantum superposition of electrons, each driven by the constituent classical light.
 Consequently, this quantum superposed state is described as $|{\downarrow\downarrow}\rangle + a^2|{\uparrow\uparrow}\rangle$, indicating that single-electron excitation is suppressed while the electrons are entangled.

 In the above, $|\psi_{\pm}^{\mathrm{itf}}\rangle$ does not play any specific role since $|\psi_{\pm}^{\mathrm{itf}}\rangle \approx |\psi_{\pm}^{\mathrm{cls}}\rangle$.
 However, there are situations where $|\psi_{\pm}^{\mathrm{itf}}\rangle$ significantly deviates from $|\psi_{\pm}^{\mathrm{cls}}\rangle$ (e.g., when the rotating-wave approximation breaks down).
 We confirm this by comparing our results with the effective theory based on the generalized $P$ representation~\cite{Drummond1980a} proposed in Ref.~\cite{Gorlach2023}, where $|\psi_{\pm}^{\mathrm{itf}}\rangle$ does not appear.
 In the inset of Fig.~\ref{fig:cat}(b), we show the time evolution of the deviation in the entanglement negativity from the full-system simulation, denoted as $\updelta \mathcal{N}$, for our effective theory (blue) and the generalized $P$-representation theory (red).
 We use the same model employed to obtain Fig.~\ref{fig:cat}.
-We find that the present effective theory accurately reproduces the quantum light-driven electron dynamics, implying the importance of the interferential non-Hermitian treatment of electromagnetic fields.
-For more details, see Supplemental Material~\footnote{See Supplemental Material for discussions on the generalized $P$ representation and photon-mediated electron--electron interactions.}.
+We find that the present effective theory accurately reproduces the quantum light-driven electron dynamics, implying that the interferential non-Hermitian contribution improves the reduced description.
+For more details, see the Supplemental Material~\cite{SM}.